About the network

 Launched at the European Investigative Journalism Conference – Dataharvest 2022, the collaborative network aims to bring together journalists, researchers and civil society representatives working on all aspects of food, from field to table.

-To let us know which issues are most relevant to your reporting and how you would envision the network, you can take part in this short survey.
+Throughout 2022 we have organised multiple online-seminars to meet around specific topics and discuss research methods and findings with experts from journalism and academia.
+To let us know which issues are most relevant to your reporting and which activities and resources you would need from the network, you can take part in this short survey.

 The range of topics to investigate is wide: from food production and distribution, pesticides or water consumption, to lobbying battles and commodity trading patterns.
 Moreover, all of this takes place against the background of the significant climate impact of food production.